JoshJansenVanVuren/JoshJansenVanVuren.github.io/_posts/2022-11-25-ctc-explained.md

 One of the fundamental challenges in speech recognition is the mistmatch between the length of input and output sequences ($n_x \not= n_y$), and the variance in the input features $\boldsymbol{X}$ between speakers and dependency on the rate of speech.
 The advantage to CTC is the simple two rule set which allow sequences variable len $n_x$ to be matched to arbirtarty target sequences $n_y$.

-Given that we are constrained to predicting characters within the range "a-z", with an additional space character ("|").
+Given that we are constrained to predicting characters within the range "a-z", with an additional space character ("$\mid$").
 We additionally add a blank character "-".

 Then we define the following two rules to decode any labelling $\boldsymbol{l}$: